 If you are experiencing serious medical symptoms, seek emergency treatment immediately.

 Infants and children who suffer viral meningitis may be left with learning disabilities as the infection damages parts of their developing brains.
-A cover article published in the American Academy of Family Physicians, May 1999, by Dr Norris, reported the long term effects in newborns and young infants diagnosed with aseptic meningitis included learning disabilities, neuromuscular problems and loss of hearing.

-Viral meningitis can affect memory.
+Viral meningitis can affect memory 2.
 Both short-term and long-term memory problems have been reported by patients who have been treated for viral meningitis.
 An article published in Oxford Journals of Brain, December 2005, by researcher H. Schmidt, concluded that patients recovering from aseptic meningitis had impaired memory functions and learning disabilities.

 Viral meningitis can present with visual problems, like diplopia (double vision) or esotropia (one or both eyes turned inward), or divergence paralysis.
 An article published in the Journal of Neuro-opthalmalogy, June 2008, by researcher SL Bakker, reported the first case of a 43-year-old woman diagnosed with temporary divergence paralysis with viral meningitis.
 These symptoms are latter stage signs of viral meningitis infection.
 The virus has spread throughout the body via the cranial nerves that connect the brain to various parts of the body, including the visual cortex.